assemblymade/meta/app/views/guides_groups/platform.md

 product governance rights, a user's ownership is calculated as his percentage of vested coins, not the total number of coins.
 So, for example, if a product has 10,000,000 total coins, but only 4,000,000 are vested, a user with 1,000,000 coins effectively owns 25% of the product.
-He will receive 25% of profits and have a 25% say in governance-related decisions.
+She will receive 25% of profits and have a 25% say in governance-related decisions.
 Only vested coins count towards profit disbursements and product management decisions.